wintonpc/destruct/README.md

 1. tells us whether `v` matches the regexp pattern
 2. binds names to substrings of `v` (if the match succeeded)

-With `destructure`, you can pattern match data structures in ruby.
+With `destructure`, you can pattern match data structures in Ruby.

 regexp: